collocations.org

 people living in socially deprived areas

-VERB + AREA
+VERB + area

-live in | move into/to
+inhabit, live in

 A lot of new people have moved into the area recently.

-leave, move away from | cover | be scattered over, be spread over
+be scattered over, be spread over

 Wreckage from the plane was scattered over a large area.

-AREA + NOUN
+area + NOUN

 manager, office

-in an/the ~
+in an/the area

 Few homes in the area had electricity.

-outside an/the ~
+outside an/the area

-I live outside the London area.
+I live outside the metropolitan area.

-the area around London
+the area around San Francisco

 2. space